8 Step SIBO Protocol: Diet Guide + Treatment Guide + Supplements & More

 If you have any of these symptoms PLUS the symptoms of SIBO then it's worth checking a complete thyroid panel to ensure that hypothyroidism isn't the CAUSE of your SIBO.

-The complete thyroid panel includes: TSH, Free T3, Free T4, Reverse T3, Sex hormone binding globulin and thyroid antibodies.
+The complete thyroid panel includes the TSH, Free T3, Free T4, Reverse T3, Sex hormone binding globulin and thyroid antibodies.

 If you ALREADY have Hypothyroidism and you have the symptoms of SIBO then it's worth checking these again to ensure that you are getting the correct treatment.